HakobGhlijyan/HakobGhlijyan/README.md

   ### :man_technologist: For Me:

-I am a budding iOS and UI/UX developer.
-My passion for this field began in 2016 when I started exploring Figma web design.
-I tried my hand at various areas of design before delving deeper into the Swift programming language and iOS development using UIKit.
+I am an iOS and UI/UX developer with a passion for this field that began in 2016 when I started learning Figma web design.
+Since then, I have been delving deeper into the Swift programming language and iOS development with Swift UI.
+As I continue to learn about the latest mobile programming features on iOS, I am looking for opportunities to put my skills to use.
-In 2022, the new Swift programming language in iOS development captured my attention the most.
-Since then, I have studied software development through the Yandex Practicum and SwiftBook.ru courses.
-I have also taken many courses on YouTube about Swift UI, including one from github.com/SwiftfulThinking, which I completed.
-At the moment, I continue to explore the latest features of mobile programming on iOS and am currently seeking my first opportunity to apply my skills.
-I am currently looking for my first job!

 - 🌍 I speak English, Russian, Armenian , Francais